plotly/Kaleido/src/py/README.md

 Kaleido v1 introduces a new API.
 If you're currently using v0, you'll need to make changes to your code and environment where you are running Kaleido.

 - Chrome is no longer included with Kaleido.
 Kaleido will look for an existing Chrome installation, but also provides commands for installing Chrome.
-If you don't have Chome, you'll need to install it.
+If you don't have Chrome, you'll need to install it.
 See the following installation section for more details.
 - `kaleido.scopes.plotly` has been removed in v1.
 Kaleido v1 provides `write_fig` and `write_fig_sync` for exporting Plotly figures.
   ```
   from kaleido import write_fig_sync